-Introduction to the paleontology of human biological evolution and the archaeology of culture in the world prior to AD 1500.
+Introduction to human biological evolution and the archaeology of culture in the world prior to 1500 CE.
 (FG) Rec Preparation: ENG 21 or 22 with a grade of C or better, or equivalent.

 ANTH 152 Global Perspectives on Humanity (3)